CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/songtrack.md

     Automatically divide into one syllable per note when entering English lyrics.

-    \* Since it is calculated automatically, there may be errors.
+    \* The division position in the notation may be incorrect due to automatic estimation.

 ### View